robinsones/Data-Day-Talk/data_day_script_accompanying.md

 ##       5  30  100 ▇▂▁▁▁▁▁▁
 ##      10  25  100 ▇▂▁▁▁▁▁▁
 ##      10  20  303 ▇▁▁▁▁▁▁▁
-##      35  50  100 ▅▅▅▇▂▂▁▁
 ##      20  30  100 ▇▇▃▂▁▁▁▁
-##       0   0  100 ▇▁▁▁▁▁▁▁
 ##      10  15  100 ▇▂▁▁▁▁▁▁
 ##      10  20  100 ▇▅▁▁▁▁▁▁
 ```

 I love the histograms.
-We can quickly see from the histogram that people learn a lot from being self taught and spend a good amount of time building models and gathering data, compared to visualizing or working in production.
+We can quickly see from the histograms that people self teach a lot and spend a good amount of time building models and gathering data, compared to visualizing data or working in production.

 Let's see how many distinct answers we have for each question (most interesting for the non-numeric questions). `n_distinct()` is just a shorter and faster version of `length(unique())`.
 We can use `map_df` once again to apply a function to every column.